 This is a transcript from the video series The History of the United States, 2nd Edition.
 Watch it now, on The Great Courses Plus.

-Even more important, between 1500 and 1650, the viceroys ensured that as much as 200 tons of gold and 16,000 tons of silver were extracted from mines in America, worth a total, probably, of about one and a quarter billion dollars.
-To put it another way, the American mines that the Spaniards were emptying out of gold and silver provided three to five times the entire stock of gold and silver in European hands in that age.
+More importantly, between 1500 and 1650, the viceroys ensured that as much as 200 tons of gold and 16,000 tons of silver were extracted from mines in America, probably worth a total of about one and a quarter billion dollars.
+To put it another way, the American mines that the Spaniards were emptying of gold and silver provided three to five times the entire stock of gold and silver in European hands in that age.

 Confronting the American Natives

-Now, to accomplish these goals required turning away from the conquistadors’ penchant for killing the Indian populations, instead reducing the natives to being compliant and willing slaves who would keep the flow of gold and silver to Spain uninterrupted.
+To accomplish these goals required turning away from the conquistadors’ penchant for killing the Indian populations, and instead compelling the natives to being compliant and willing slaves who would keep the flow of gold and silver to Spain uninterrupted.
 Great estates, haciendas, were carved out of the former Indian empires.
 The owners of these estates were granted an encomendero.
 This was a right to levy forced service on neighboring Indian villages and Indian families.

 - The first process was enslavement, either literal enslavement, as the conquistadors did, or indirect enslavement by the encomendero.

 - The second phase would be dislocation, as traditional Indian culture was suppressed or dispossessed and Spanish culture substituted, more or less, in its place.